 - We offer several treatments that address male infertility caused by aging.

 The relationship between male aging and infertility

 The physicians at Dallas IVF know that many women feel pressure from their biological clocks to start a family.
-However, our DFW center for fertility wants men to know that they also experience an age-related decline in fertility.
+However, Dallas IVF wants men to know that they also experience an age-related decline in fertility.

 Although men continue to produce sperm throughout their lives, there is a link between male aging and infertility.

 Male aging and infertility is characterized by a number of symptoms

 While menopause is widely understood, Dallas IVF physicians educate people about the lesser known syndrome of andropause.
 Andropause is a gradual process that refers to the relationship between male aging and infertility.
 A number of factors can cause age-related male infertility.

 - As men age, they experience a decline in the quality and quantity of their sperm.